 Are you trying to increase leads?
 Reduce complaints?
 Each objective will produce different customer journeys and touchpoints.

-For a visual example of what a customer journey map looks like, download our free customer journey map template.
+For a visual example of what is customer journey, download our free customer journey map template.

 Which Customers Should You Map for Your Journeys?